 As more of these connected vehicles hit the market, we’ll soon be seeing 25GB of data produced each hour by each vehicle.
 That’s the same amount of data in 6,000 music tracks or 10,000 emails – every hour.

 For example, if a van is traveling 56 hours per week, it could be generating 56 x 25 = 1,400GB (or 1.4 TB) of data within seven days.
 That’s the equivalent of streaming about 300 HD movies on Netflix.

 The Value of Telematics Data Merits the Need for a Solution

 The data gathered via telematics is without a doubt a great resource.
 Businesses can look into each component individually to see how a specific risk aspect is performing.
 It offers valuable insight, from checking speeding reports to ensuring employees remain focused while driving via in-vehicle camera systems.

 But managing this telematics data across a fleet of several hundred or thousands of vehicles and drivers becomes an overwhelming task.
 The information overload provides more data, but not always more insight.
 Fleet managers are often compromised in their role by the very systems that were designed to help them.

 Imagine a full risk management system that brings in other non-telematics data, like a driver’s training history (or lack of), violations, license status updates and more.
 Aggregating data like this with telematics data would give a broader and more comprehensive view of the fleet’s risk profile and potential issues in driver safety.

-To learn more about how you can leverage our solutions at SambaSafety to get more out of your telematics data, fill out our form to schedule a demo with one of our data insight experts below.
+To learn more about how you can leverage our solutions at SambaSafety to get more out of your telematics data, download this free guide.